 Most candidates are used to the traditional job interviews that involve facing a recruiter or hiring manager in the interview room.
 These days, technology has revolutionized the interview process.
 The modern gadgets come with built-in cameras and microphones that have made employers implement video interviews into their hiring process.
-A one-way video interview is said to be an excellent and fast way to connect with candidates.
+An on-demand video interview is said to be an excellent and fast way to connect with candidates.

 The hiring process starts by the company sending an email to the interviewee with a link to a third-party site and the candidate can complete the interview at their convenient time.

-The main aim of the one-way video interview is to ascertain that the candidate meets the prerequisite of the job.
+The main aim of the on-demand video interview is to ascertain that the candidate meets the prerequisite of the job.

-As mentioned above, we have embraced the traditional hiring process aka 2-way or face-to-face interview where you are asked questions by a recruiter or hiring manager and you respond in a way that creates a conversation.
+As mentioned above, we have embraced the traditional hiring process, a.k.a. the two-way or face-to-face interview where you are asked questions by a recruiter or hiring manager and you respond in a way that creates a conversation.

-In a one-way video interview, the candidate is required to respond to preset questions that are recorded by the recruiter or hiring manager and the answers are reviewed later.
+In an on-demand video interview, the candidate is required to respond to preset questions that are recorded by the recruiter or hiring manager and the answers are reviewed later.

-The one-way video interview acts like the first stage of the interview process.
+The on-demand video interview acts like the first stage of the interview process.
 In short, it’s a replacement of the phone interview we are used to.

 Given the huge competition in the job market, you need to try your level best to stand out from the crowd during the interview.

-A recent survey by Classes and Careers has shown that out of 2000 employers, 33% will determine whether they will hire you in less than 2 minutes during an interview.
+A recent survey by Classes and Careers has shown that out of 2000 employers, 33 percent will determine whether they will hire you in less than two minutes during an interview.

-Although you can easily differentiate yourself and give answers that the recruiter or hiring manager wants to hear in a face-to-face interview, it can be difficult in a one-way video interview and that’s why we have created this article for you.
+Although you can easily differentiate yourself and give answers that the recruiter or hiring manager wants to hear in a face-to-face interview, it can be difficult in an on-demand video interview and that’s why we have created this article for you.

-Here are the 9 keys to ace the one-way video interview.
+Here are the nine keys to ace the on-demand video interview.

-During a one-way video interview, you will be given instructions.
-You need to read, understand, and follow them carefully so that you can demonstrate your ability to take up the opportunity at hand.
+During an on-demand video interview, you will be given instructions.
+You need to read, understand and follow them carefully so that you can demonstrate your ability to take up the opportunity at hand.

 A good rule of thumb is to complete the interview before the due date.
 Either in some few hours or days to the actual date set by the recruiter.
 This way, you will make the best impression on the recruiter.